 Six of Crows by Leigh Bardugo

 Kaz has managed to build The Crow Club, up from nothing more than neglected pile of rotting wood, coaxing a few unwilling investors into giving up their life savings and somehow turning that money and the lone pile of rotting wood, into the now almost over-popular Crow Club.
 He’s also the reason why the once rundown and dejected Fifth Harbour is no longer rundown and dejected.
-Now bursting full of life and flourishing as huge tourist magnet and the best part about it all, Kaz has managed to do all this from the position of lieutenant, without even full authority over the gang he owes his allegiance to, The Dregs, even if most don’t view it that way.
-And Kaz did all this, starting out as an orphan, living rough on the streets…well that’s how the story goes anyway but, we know how reliable they can be, especially when The Bastard of the Barrel is involved!
+Now bursting full of life and flourishing as huge tourist magnet Fifth HArbour is the simbol of Kaz’s infamous success and the best part about it all, Kaz managed to do all this from the position of lieutenant.
+Without full authority over the gang he owes his allegiance to, The Dregs, he’s managed to earn it with his success.
+What’s even more startling is, Kaz did all this, starting out as an orphan and living rough on the streets…well, that’s how the story goes anyway but, we know how reliable they can be, especially when The Bastard of the Barrel is involved!

 A real street to success story, certain to garner at least some attention, surely Fifth Harbour had been neglected too long to have been revived that easily?
 And one of the most notorious gambling parlours, built from a pile of rotting wood, surely that’s impossible too?
 That’s why Kaz Brekker is the optimum choice for any impossible task, especially one as impossible as breaking into The Ice Court of all places!
 Should Kaz actually choose to accept such an impossible task?
 Or is the question not whether he should except it or not but, will it really be worth it in the end?
 Anyway, whatever about the task itself, will Kaz be able to assemble a crazy yet, skilful enough crew to undertake such a treacherous journey?